javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 arr.splice(start[, deleteCount, elem1, ..., elemN])
 ```

-It modified `arr` starting from the index `start`: removes `deleteCount` elements and then inserts `elem1, ..., elemN` at their place.
+It modifies `arr` starting from the index `start`: removes `deleteCount` elements and then inserts `elem1, ..., elemN` at their place.
 Returns the array of removed elements.

 This method is easy to grasp by examples.